 I will demonstrate how to use Inkscape to convert the Inkscape logo above into an SVG (Scalable Vector Graphics) image.
 SVG is a vector graphics file format.

 Once you’ve installed Inkscape, launch it and open the raster image you want to convert.
-In this example, I’ve opened the inkscape-logo.png file.
 You can see from the screenshot that the edges are not smooth.
-Converting it to an SVG file will allow us to scale it to any size, and maintain the smooth edges.
+Converting it to an SVG file will allow us to scale it to any size , and maintain the smooth edges.